-Xplore Customer Care Delves lane Consett County Durham DH8 7PF www.elddis.co.uk This form is also available for you to print from our web site.
-NOTIFICATION OF CHANGE OF OWNERSHIP Previous owner details (if known): Post code: Fmail: New owner details: Post code: Details of Caravan: Range: Model: Vehicle identification number (17 digits): In order for you warranty to remain valid, your caravan must have been serviced annually by an Approved Xplore or Buccaneer Retailer or Service Centre.
+County Durham DH8 7PF www.elddis.co.uk This form is also available for you to print from our web site.
+NOTIFICATION OF CHANGE OF OWNERSHIP Previous owner details (if known): Post code: Fmail: New owner details: Post code: Details of Caravan: Range: Model: Vehicle identification number (17 digits): In order for you warranty to remain valid, your caravan must have been serviced annually by an Elddis Approved Retailer / Service Centre, NCC Approved Workshop or NCC equivalent standard as set out in this

 If you do not want to receive information about products and services from Xplore, please tick. lacktriangle